istio/istio.io/README.md

 1. Switch to the istio/istio.io repo and make sure everything is up to date.

-1. Run `make update_ref_docs` in order to get the latest reference docs.

 1. Edit the file `scripts/gen_archive_site.sh` and add the new archive version (in this case release-0.6) to the `TOBUILD` variable.

 1. Edit the file `data/versions.yml`.
 Set the `preliminary` field to the next Istio release ("0.8") and the `main` field to the current release ("0.7").

-1. Commit the previous edits to your local git repo and push your **master** branch to GitHub.
+1. Commit the previous edits to your local git repo.

 1. Create a new release branch off of master, named as release-*major*.*minor*, which in this case would be release-0.7.
 There is one such branch for every release.